baehs1989/mortgage-calculator/README.md

 Launches the test runner with test coverage in the interactive watch mode.

 ### `npm run build`
-Builds the standalone app for production to the `build` folder.\
+Builds the standalone app for production to the `build` folder.

 ### `npm run widget-build`
 Builds the required js/css files which requires for embedding the app as a widget for production.
-You will require to extract `/static/css/main.css` and `/static/js/main.js` from `build` folder.
+You will require to extract `/static/css/zuvafetest-main.css` and `/static/js/zuvafetest-main.js` from `build` folder.